Davelar1789/11253339_DCIT_205_IA/README.md

 3. Navigate to the project directory next using this command cd
 Followed by your repository name
 4. You are then good to go.
-You can cretae a branch though if you like.
+You can create a branch though if you like.
-5. Frequently add, commit and push to your github with the following commands To add - git add .
+5. Frequently add, commit and push to your github with the following commands

+To add - git add .

 To commit - git commit -m "(description)"

 To push - git push origin (name of branch)
 6. Your code is good then on Github.